DylanMeeus/springboot_jwt_blog/_posts/2016-07-30-laracon-summary-day-3.markdown

 - LaraconUS
 ---

-Day three of [Laravel US Conference](http://laracon.us/) consisted of talks about design, performance tuning, software estimation, API tools and Laravel.
+Day Three of [Laravel US Conference](http://laracon.us/) consisted of talks about design, performance tuning, software estimation, API tools, and Laravel.
 Seven speakers took to the stage and it was a scintillating experience.
 Currently, a specific date has still not been set on the release of Laravel 5.3.
 Taylor made it known to everyone that it will be released in a couple of weeks.
-Check out our recap of [day one](https://auth0.com/blog/laracon-summary-day-1/) and [day two](https://auth0.com/blog/laracon-summary-day-2/) in case you missed them.
+Check out our recap of [Day One](https://auth0.com/blog/laracon-summary-day-1/) and [Day Two](https://auth0.com/blog/laracon-summary-day-2/) in case you missed them.

 **[Adam Wathan](https://twitter.com/adamwathan)** was back again with a presentation on *Curing the Common Loop*.
-He talked about how for-loops and conditionals can be totally eliminated from a piece of code in place of higher-order functions that allows for elegant code expression.
-Adam did a live coding session where he eliminated for-loops, conditionals and temporary variables in an app and replaced them with Laravel Collection methods.
-Check out the slides for his workshop [here](https://speakerdeck.com/adamwathan/curing-the-common-loop).
+He talked about how for-loops and conditionals can be totally eliminated from a piece of code, instead using higher-order functions that allow for elegant code expression.
+Adam did a live coding session where he eliminated for-loops, conditionals, and temporary variables in an app and replaced them with Laravel Collection methods.
+Check out the slides from his workshop [here](https://speakerdeck.com/adamwathan/curing-the-common-loop).

-**[Fabien Potencier](https://twitter.com/fabpot)**, creator of Symfony and founder of Sensiolabs gave a talk on *PHP Performance Tuning with Blackfire*.
+**[Fabien Potencier](https://twitter.com/fabpot)**, creator of Symfony and founder of Sensiolabs, gave a talk on *PHP Performance Tuning with Blackfire*.
 He talked about performance issues with PHP and PHP frameworks.
 And he gave insightful advice about how to track down these issues with [Blackfire](https://blackfire.io/).
 Check out the turorial he made on using Blackfire in your applications [here](https://blackfire.io/docs/24-days/index).
 Blackfire is available now on [Laravel Forge](https://forge.laravel.com).

-{% include tweet_quote.html quote_text="40% of users abandon a website that takes more than 3 seconds to load - Fabian Potencier" %}
+{% include tweet_quote.html quote_text="40% of users abandon a website that takes more than 3 seconds to load - Fabien Potencier" %}

 **[Chuck Reeves](https://twitter.com/manchuck)** gave a talk on *Practical Software Estimation*.
 Chuck dropped nuggets of wisdom on how to provide estimates for a software project.
-He made an emphasis on why developers should estimate because they are the ones writing the code.
-Chuck compared developers to cardiologists and gave an example of how the latter can not be coerced into performing a surgical operation for 5 hours instead of 8.
-As a developer, if it takes you 5 hours to complete a task, do not negotiate for less!
+He emphasized why developers should estimate because they are the ones writing the code.
+Chuck compared developers to cardiologists and gave an example of how the latter cannot be coerced into performing a surgical operation for five hours instead of eight.
+As a developer, if it takes you eight hours to complete a task, do not negotiate for less!
 Check out the slides [here](http://www.slideshare.net/manchuck/stop-multiplying-by-4-laracon).

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">No estimation talk ever will be complete without Bayes Theorem.
 When you get new info, the level of uncertainty will decrease <a href="https://twitter.com/hashtag/laracon?src=hash">#laracon</a></p>&mdash; Michael Dyrynda (@michaeldyrynda) <a href="https://twitter.com/michaeldyrynda/status/759057447898054656">July 29, 2016</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-**[Jason McCreary](https://twitter.com/gonedark)**, creator of [laravelshift.com](https://laravelshift.com/) gave a talk on *YAGNI With Laravel*. **YAGNI**, an acroynm for *You Aren't Gonna Need It*.
-It is a principle of extreme programming that states a programmer should not add functionality until deemed necessary.
-He advocated *KISS* - Keep it simple, stupid!.
-He talked about how programmers are always tempted to over-engineer solutions, how developers pride themselves on complex architectures.
+**[Jason McCreary](https://twitter.com/gonedark)**, creator of [laravelshift.com](https://laravelshift.com/), gave a talk on *YAGNI With Laravel*. **YAGNI**, an acroynm for *You Aren't Gonna Need It*, is a principle of extreme programming that states a programmer should not add functionality until deemed necessary.
+He advocated *KISS* - "Keep it simple, stupid!"
+He talked about how programmers are always tempted to over-engineer solutions and how developers pride themselves on complex architectures.
 With **YAGNI**, you will:

 * Know when to defer decisions until tomorrow
 * Trust your ability to pivot quickly